amjiuzi/222/content/home/experience.md

   date_start = "2017-05-01"
   date_end = ""
   description = """
-·Was selected from 3000+ freshmen to joined [Top-Notch Program](http://yxbjjh.cpu.edu.cn).
+- Was selected from 3000+ freshmen to joined [Top-Notch Program](http://yxbjjh.cpu.edu.cn).
-<br/>·Earned all credits in two years and engaged in full-time research after that.
+<br/>- Earned all credits in two years and engaged in full-time research after that.
-<br/>·Won postgraduate recommendation.
+<br/>- Won postgraduate recommendation.
 """

 [[experience]]